hobbyquaker/mqttDB/README.md

 [![License][mit-badge]][mit-url]

-It's intended to be used as a database for storing metadata for systems that use MQTT as message bus, I'm using it in conjunction with [mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome), but I think it could be useful in other MQTT based environments also.
+It's intended to be used as a database for storing metadata in systems that use MQTT as message bus, I'm using it in conjunction with [mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome), but I think it could be useful in other MQTT based environments also.

-You can create/modify/delete documents by publishing JSON payload to MQTT and receive document changes by simply subscribing to certain topics.
+You can create/modify/delete documents by publishing JSON payloads to MQTT and receive document changes by simply subscribing to certain topics.
 You can create views by defining map and reduce functions in javascript and filter documents with MQTT wildcards.